ip69719/ci-portfolio-five/README.md

-## Acknowledgements (optional)
+## Acknowledgements
-* Thank the people that provided support throughout this project.
+* Special thanks to my Mentor Rohit Sharma for support and guidance during this project.